aws-geospatial/amazon-location-utilities-auth-helper-js/README.md

 ...
 ```

-You can retrieve the `cognito-id-token` form the user session [using Amplify](https://docs.amplify.aws/javascript/build-a-backend/auth/manage-user-session/#retrieve-a-user-session)
+You can retrieve the `cognito-id-token` from the user session [using Amplify](https://docs.amplify.aws/javascript/build-a-backend/auth/manage-user-session/#retrieve-a-user-session)

 ## Documentation